Info (band): Origins (2000–2004)

 In late 2000, Alex L. (drums) and John C. (guitar) got together to start a post-punk project that did not have a bassist.
 In the search of a bass player they met Milton R., who was drummer for the alternative rock band Santaraña and groove metal band BrujoNitro.
 Milton R. quit percussion to join the band as bassist.
-It should be noted as a precedent that Alex L. was a substitute drummer in the rock band 1280 Almas, a band whose boom in the 1990s made them famous in the Colombian rock scene.
+Alex L. was a substitute drummer in the rock band 1280 Almas, a band whose boom in the 1990s made them famous in the Colombian rock scene.
 Once this line-up was defined, the band took a new sound path, leaving post-punk and post-grunge behind to search for its own, more contemporary sound, moving away from the nü-metal sound that was so fashionable in Colombia on those years.
 Working experimentally in underground, INFO matures its proposal to officially present it in 2008.

 The name INFO refers to the word information, which represents everything that the new man needs: there are no longer limits to having information... "the Internet, the media and the networks are at the reach of every human being to be exploited in pursuit of evolution" (John C. in an interview for Radioactiva 97.9 FM, Colombia - March 2005).

 The name of the band arose in a spontaneous conversation about the change of the project's name and was proposed by Milton R. in order to call the band the same in Spanish or English, taking as a point of inspiration the intro sample of the song "Hero" from the album Psalm 69: The Way to Succeed and the Way to Suck Eggs by the band Ministry.